DATE: Wednesday, October 30, 2019

 Talking to patients about death can be difficult, but it doesn't have to be.
 Join Compassion & Choices Medical Director, Dr. Grube, to learn about the clinical competencies involved in all end-of-life choices with particular emphasis on medical aid-in-dying, an end-of-life option that is becoming integrated into standard medical care.

-In 2016, California enacted the End of Life Option Act, which allows eligible terminally ill, mentally capable adults with six months or less to live, the option of medical aid-in-dying.
-Hawaii enacted a similar law this year with New Jersey and Maine following suit.
-In fact, twenty-two years after Oregon enacted the first medical aid-in-dying law, nine states and Washington D.C. now authorize this end-of-life option.
+Medical aid-in-dying is now authorized in 9 states and Washington D.C. with more states considering legislation including Nevada and Arizona.
+California enacted the End-of-Life Option Act in 2016 and Hawai'i enacted the Our Care, Our Choice Act in 2019.
+Both laws allow eligible terminally ill, mentally capable adults with six months or less to live, the option of medical aid-in-dying.
 Primary care physicians are often the ones patients turn to for this option and others as they near end of life.
-Learn about this option and others without fearing the reaper.
+Learn about this option in practice and other compassionate end of life options.

 - Understand the various end-of-life options available to patients and be able to have in-depth conversations about end-of-life with patients;